BoAr: FNQ: Hereward

 assessment process, the commentary aims to draw out information which is

-disguised by the fact that the original writers’ purpose was an encomium rather
+disguised by the fact that the purpose of the original writers, Leofric and

-than a ‘history’ as the term is understood today.
-For this, the context
+Hugh, was an encomium rather than a ‘history’ as the term is understood today.

-provided by other sources is used.
+For this, the context provided by other sources is used.

 The aim has been to